-The handsome, plush-haired and square-jawed physician in the middle of the featured picture is my father’s father.
+The handsome, square-jawed, and plush-haired physician in the middle of the featured picture is my father’s father.
 Or he was.
-When clearing out the family home in India last fall, Dad discovered Naina Thatha’s death certificate and handed it to me.
-Date of Death: February 5, 1963 at the age of 59.
+When clearing out the family homestead in India last fall, Dad discovered Naina Thatha’s death certificate and handed it to me.
+Date of Death: February 1963 at the age of 59.
 Fifty nine.
 It is unfathomable to me that this man of family legend didn’t make it ten years beyond the median age of most of my friends.
 My grandmother was in her late forties at the time, with seven children in varying stages of young adulthood.
 Dad was already living and working as a banker in Kuwait, sending money home as eldest sons did, with every expatriate worker’s dream of return.
-Thatha’s death solidified Dad’s position as primary breadwinner and an extended stay outside India.
+Thatha’s passing solidified Dad’s position as primary breadwinner and an extended stay outside India.
 Extended.
 Sixty years later, he hasn’t moved back, only farther away.

 My parents have now lost two homes and make their third as American midwestern retirees.
 I count my mother’s life in quarter-century chunks.
-The first 25 years in India, the second in Kuwait and the third here.
+The first twenty five years in India, the second in Kuwait and the third in the United States.
 A queen of self-discipline, she maintains the same strong values and rituals possessed and honed since childhood, but each chapter has seen her a different person altogether.
 Moving, relocation, dislocation – these aren’t just changes in places but also self that often require a painful shedding of skin and even more painful reinvention.
 The offensive categorization of American vs. “foreign” identity aside, this is mainly why I scoff when people ask “Where are you from?” or “Where’s home?”
-It’s not a simple answer for anyone, not even for the person asking, and really pointless.
+It’s not a simple answer for anyone, not even for the person asking, and is really pointless.
 It’s like asking “Who are you?”
-(An infinitely more interesting question, but one that requires serious soul-searching and conversation, not meaningless one-word responses to an unimaginative stranger across a crowded bar.)
+(An infinitely more interesting question, but one that requires serious soul-searching and conversation, not meaningless one-word responses to an unimaginative stranger in a crowded public space.)